French ship Pourquoi Pas? (2005)

 Pourquoi Pas ?
-(Why Not?) is a research vessel built in Saint-Nazaire, France by Alstom Marine for IFREMER and the French Navy.
-She is currently primarily used by SHOM (Service hydrographique et océanographique de la Marine).
-She was ordered in December 2002 and completed in July 2005.
+(Why Not?) is a research vessel built in Saint-Nazaire, France by Alstom Marine for IFREMER and the French Navy and primarily used by Service hydrographique et océanographique de la Marine (SHOM).
+Pourquoi Pas ? was ordered in December 2002 and completed in July 2005.
 The 66 million euro cost was financed by IFREMER (55%) and the French Navy (45%).

+Name

 She is named after explorer Jean-Baptiste Charcot's famous ship.
 A space is required immediately before a question mark in French orthography, and accordingly, in French Pourquoi Pas ? is the correct way to write the name.